-University of Portsmouth is a public university situated in Portsmouth, Hampshire.
-The University of Portsmouth is located on the south coast of England, about 120 km southwest of London.
-There are over 24,000 students enrolled, 5,200 of which are international.
+The University of Portsmouth is a public university situated in Portsmouth, Hampshire and is located on the south coast of England, about 120 kilometres southwest of London.
+There are over 24,000 students enrolled, 5,200 of whom are international.

 Furthermore, in 1980 the college became one of the largest polytechnic institutes and changed its name as Portsmouth Polytechnic.
 It achieved full university status in 1992 under the act of Further and Higher Education Act 1992.